-- Administrative Interview-The CAU staff learns how the federal/state UCR Program and/or local LEA submits incidents and whether data submitted adhere to FBI UCR Program standards. - Data Quality Review-Local LEAs incidents reported to the FBI UCR Program are randomly selected for review by a computer-generated query.
-The CAU staff reviews LEA case file documentation to include the officer's narrative and any information deemed supplemental to determine compliance with FBI UCR Program standards. - Exit Briefing-The CAU staff provides an exit briefing to the federal/state UCR Program and/or local LEA, which summarizes the QAR findings from the administrative interview and the data quality review.
+- Administrative Interview-The CAU staff learns how the federal/state UCR Program and/or local LEA submits incidents and whether data submitted adhere to the FBI's UCR Program standards. - Data Quality Review-Local LEAs incidents reported to the FBI's UCR Program are randomly selected for review by a computer-generated query.
+The CAU staff reviews LEA case file documentation to include the officer's narrative and any information deemed supplemental to determine compliance with the FBI's UCR Program standards. - Exit Briefing-The CAU staff provides an exit briefing to the federal/state UCR Program and/or local LEA, which summarizes the QAR findings from the administrative interview and the data quality review.